rossrobino/ovr/apps/docs/src/content/docs.md

 ### Middleware

-When multiple middleware handlers are added to a route, the first middleware added to the route will be called, and the `next` middleware can be called within the first by using `await next()`.
+When multiple middleware handlers are added to a route, the first middleware added to the route will be called, and the `next` middleware can be dispatched within the first by using `await next()`.
 Middleware is based on [koa-compose](https://github.com/koajs/compose).

 ```ts
 app.get(